 The ulnar collateral ligament (UCL) consists of three portions - the transverse, anterior oblique and posterior oblique - and connects the humerus to the ulna.
 Damage to the UCL usually comes in the form of a sprain, but more severe cases can see the ligament ruptured completely.

 In less severe cases, rest, ice, compression and elevation (RICE) treatment is required for a number of weeks to reduce pain and swelling.
-However, in more extreme cases, surgery can be required, leaving the sufferer with unbearable pain for a prolonged period of time.
+However, in more extreme cases, surgery can be required, leaving the sufferer with difficult pain for a prolonged period of time.

 Talk to Us

-Find out how much compensation you could be entitled to for your elbow injury by getting in touch with the expert solicitors at JMW today.
+Find out how much compensation you could be entitled to for your elbow injury claim by getting in touch with the expert solicitors at JMW today.
 We will talk through your options and help you start your claim, with the aim of securing the maximum amount of compensation available to you.